 - Sword simulator — swords with bigger numbers, enemies that drop currency

 Pick one.
-The AI will execute on any of these similarly — the difference is the asset descriptions you feed it.
+The AI executes any of these similarly — the difference is the asset descriptions you feed it.

 Step 2: Generate leaderstats and core currency